 For these reasons, rare diseases need particular attention and the HRCI is committed to improving all aspects of research into rare diseases.
 We do this in the following ways:

-- By supporting the joint HRCI-HRB funding scheme, which is the only national funding scheme through which all forms of rare disease research can be funded
+- By running the Joint Funding Scheme, in partnership with the Health Research Board, which is the only national funding scheme through which all forms of rare disease research can be funded.

 - By contributing to annual Rare Disease Day initiatives.